justint42/Colorado-Election-Audit/README.md

 # Election_Analysis

 ## Election Audit Overview
-A Colorado Board of Elections employee the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee to complete the election audit of a recent local congressional election.
+They are tasked to:

 1. Calculate total votes casted.
 2. Gather a list of candidates who received votes.